frioux/leatherman/internal/tool/chat/slack/slack-deaddrop.md

-Deaddrop allows sending messages to a slack channel without looking at slack.
+Sends messages to a slack channel.
-Typical usage is probably something like:

 ```bash
 $ slack-deaddrop -channel general -text 'good morning!'
 ```

+Useful to avoid loading up a full slack instance or looking at other messages.